We talk to a lot of lawyers and law firm marketing managers. And this is what we hear:

 A “good enough” website design is attractive, clean, professional…or not?

 Looking good enough isn’t good enough for a law firm website.
 Most websites for lawyers look the same—just switch out logos and colors.
-And so, if you only expect your website to look “nice,” it will end up looking like all the rest.
+And so, if you only expect your great law firm website to look “nice,” it will end up looking like all the rest.

 Your website design must be competitive, and it has to stand out.

 One way or another, you have to prove competence in the areas of law you practice most (or want to practice more of).
-Use of case studies is the best ways to showcase competence.
+The use of case studies is the best way to showcase competence.
 For every type of work you work on, write 3-4 case studies.
 Explain the problem your clients had, the challenge it presented, and how you helped them solve it.

 We know that some Bar associations prohibit using case studies and testimonials, but you have other options.
 You must show proof somehow that you’ve “been there, done that,” because people need that confidence when hiring a lawyer.
 You can work hypothetical examples into your blogs if case studies aren’t an option in your state.

-Answer all common questions asked by potential clients, and that list should always be growing.
+Answer all common questions asked on law websites by potential clients, and that list should always be growing.
 Your potential clients first search for answers to their questions (discovery phase), then for a law firm that can help them solve their legal problems (decision phase).

-You’ll only attract people in discovery stage by addressing the questions they want answers for.
-Not by telling them about your law firm (that comes later).
+You’ll only attract people in the discovery stage by addressing the questions they want answers for.
+Not by telling them about your great law firm! (that comes later).

 Make a list of questions your prospects ask.
 Write up an answer and post each answer on its own page of your site (these can be blog posts).
 Use the question as the title for the post.